 When someone contacts you asking to confirm your password or login details for a particular website, this should be treated with suspicion too.
 If you think your login details for a particular website may have been compromised, visit the website in question and change them, or get in touch with the website's customer service team.

-Similarly, you should never open email attachments from a sender who you do not recognise.
+Similarly, you should never open email attachments or links from a sender who you do not recognise.

 Security updates and internet protection

 When using a computer, laptop, tablet or mobile device, it is vitally important that you install the latest security updates when prompted by your operating system.

 It is also important to make sure you have up-to-date internet security and antivirus software installed on your computer, laptop, tablet or mobile device.

 You should also read the guidance on the help section of your internet browser regarding security and privacy settings.